cloudfoundry/csb-brokerpak-aws/docs/draft-release-notes.md

 - S3: Bucket Ownership controls can now be specified in a plan or on creation/update if the plan does not specify a value for it.
 - S3: Blocking public access to Amazon S3 storage.
 This feature provides settings for buckets to help manage public access to Amazon S3 resources.
 S3 Block Public Access settings override policies and permissions so that it is possible to limit public access to these resources.
 - S3: Server Side encryption can now be enabled and configured.
 This feature provides settings for configuring encryption of data in an S3 bucket.
+- S3: Object Lock.
+This feature allows storing objects using a write-once-read-many (WORM) model.
+Object Lock can help prevent objects from being deleted or overwritten for a fixed amount of time.
 - Beta tag: all service offerings tagged as beta and will not be displayed by default in the marketplace.
 Set the environment variable `GSB_COMPATIBILITY_ENABLE_BETA_SERVICES` to true to enable them.

 ### Fix: